tldr-pages/tldr/pages/windows/pabcnetcclear.md

 `pabcnetcclear /SearchDir:{{path/to/dir}} {{path/to/file.pas}}`

-- Compile a source file into an executable with the specified name and defined symbols:
+- Compile a source file into an executable, defining a symbol:

 `pabcnetcclear /Define:{{symbol}} {{path/to/file.pas}}`